LogtalkDotOrg/logtalk3/scripts/embedding/jiprolog/NOTES.md

 - `jiprolog_logtalk_jip.sh`
 	creates a `logtalk.jip` file with the Logtalk compiler and runtime and an optional `application.jip` file for an application

+The `.jip` files can be loaded using the `load/1` JIProlog predicate.